mjdrushton/cexprtk/README.rst

 	$ pip install cexprtk

-.. note:: note

-	Installation requires a compatible C++ compiler to be installed.
+.. note:: Installation requires a compatible C++ compiler to be installed.

 Usage